Lancashire Fusiliers: War memorial

 The Lancashire Fusiliers War Memorial in Bury.

 A war memorial to the regiment, commissioned in honour of its First World War casualties, was erected outside Wellington Barracks in Bury, opposite the regimental headquarters.
 With the demolition of the barracks, the memorial was relocated to Gallipoli Garden in the town.
 It was designed by Sir Edwin Lutyens, famous for the Cenotaph in London, whose father and great uncle served in the Lancashire Fusiliers.
 After the amalgamation into the Royal Regiment of Fusiliers, the memorial was re-dedicated to all fusiliers killed in service.

 Second World War

 Regular Army battalions

 After recovering its numbers from the First World War, the 1st Battalion, Lancashire Fusiliers spent the interwar period based in various garrisons around the British Empire.
 In 1939, upon the outbreak of the Second World War, the battalion was based in British India.
 During the Burma Campaign, the 1st Battalion fought with various units until 1943 when it became a Chindits formation with the 77th Indian Infantry Brigade, which was commanded by Brigadier Orde Wingate.
 The battalion was involved in both major Chindit operations, suffering many casualties before the war ended.

-Men of the 2nd Battalion, Lancashire Fusiliers riding a Sherman tank into battle during the final Italian offensive, April 1945.